Justin Lynd

 Curriculum Vitae (last updated: 08/2022)

-My research is on the structure of finite groups, especially around a prime p.
-I tend to think most about fusion systems and their associated homotopy theory and homological algebra, geometries and subgroup complexes of finite groups, and modular representation theory.
+My research is on the structure of finite groups around a prime p, and especially how that structure interacts with adjacent fields.
+I tend to think most about partial groups, fusion systems and their associated homotopy theory and homological algebra, and modular representation theory.

 Articles